 5. December Park

 It was comforting to know about this boy and his group of friends.
-They are a bit outcast, particularly the one boy they befriended at the story’s beginning.
+They are a bit of an outcast, particularly the one boy they befriended at the story’s beginning.
 Also, they begin to investigate what is happening in the town.
-So it’s going to be more accessible for those of you that want to read it and if you love coming-of-age stories.
+So it will be more accessible for those of you who want to read it and if you love coming-of-age stories.

 Author: Ronald Malfi